Editor’s note: This article has been updated with new information throughout.

 Wisconsin

-Democratic Sen. Tammy Baldwin has outperformed her party in this state where elections are often won and lost by the slimmest of margins.
+Democratic Sen. Tammy Baldwin is projected to win over Eric Hovde, a wealthy bank owner and real estate developer who has not held elected office before.
+Baldwin has regularly outperformed her party in this state where elections are often won and lost by the slimmest of margins.
 Baldwin is the first out LGBTQ+ woman — and the first woman from Wisconsin — elected to the House of Representatives and the Senate.
-She’s facing Eric Hovde, a wealthy bank owner and real estate developer who has not held elected office before.
-The race has been closer than initially expected and in its closing days, Hovde’s campaign has highlighted Baldwin’s sexuality.
-Wisconsin is also one of the “Blue Wall” states that help Democrats win the White House, but this year, it is a battleground.
+Hovde’s campaign highlighted Baldwin’s sexuality.